aabbtree77/miniguestlog/README.md

 The MongoDB's free tier is only 500MB, but it seems to be free forever, not for 30 days.

-## Security

-I have limited my MongoDB collection to 10MB and 200 documents (the free MongoDB Atlas plan provides a lot more, 512MB storage).

-This is a capped collection, the newest document overwrites the oldest one, so an attacker can only flood the server API, but it won't crash the server.

-The frontend is set to retrieve only 50 latest items, all at once, so it should not hang the browser.

-Typically, it will be less than 250KB of data to download.
-The log is visible to everyone as there is no sensitive data.

 ## MaxMind Geolocation

 At first, I have used the NPM package